google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/index.md

 ### Generating a Precache Manifest

-Most users of Workbox will generate the list of files to precache by using one of the following Workbox tools, although you can use any tools that outputs files with revisioning.
+Most users of Workbox will generate the list of files to precache by using one of the following Workbox tools, although you can use any tool that outputs files with revisioning.
 Below is a list of tools that can generate this list of files.